rbreesems/flamingo/README.md

 The `tested_firmware` directory for pre-built firmware, in sub-directories labeled as `fw2_5`, `fw2_6`, and `fw2_7`.
 Going forward, new features will be added to 2.7 firmware builds and will not be backported to 2.5/2.6.

 On the Bridge Nodes, aka serial link nodes (RAK19007 Wisblock base board + RAK4631 module + RAK5802 RS485 module) we have discovered that IO1 and IO2 appear to be shorted to each other on the RAK5802 RS485 board.
 According to the RAK5802 documentation, IO1 is a low-true signal used to disable the RS485 interface, so our code always keeps it in the high state (we never disable the RS485 interface).
 We tried using IO2 for the blink LED, but found that RS485 operation became erratic with blink enabled.
 We then discovered that IO2 was always high, the same state as IO1, and it is suspicious that IO1 and IO2 are directly across from each other on the RAK19007 I/O connector.
 The conclusion is that IO1 and IO2 are shorted, and that blinking IO2 periodically enables/disables the RS485 interface, causing erratic operation.
 Unfortunately, there is no other easily accessible general purpose IO pin for use as the blinky LED using the RAK19007 base board.
 So on our bridge node builds, we just tie the blink LED to IO2 and accept that it will always be on when power is applied (does not appear to affect power usage that much, only a 7% overnight drop on an 18650 battery).
 So, our serial link firmware builds do not include the blink module for this reason.

+## What LORA speed mode to use for cave nodes?

+In our cave testing, we used MEDIUM/SLOW for our mocks/testing through October 2025.
+However, after the September Tumbling Rock cave rescue mock, we did some detailed hop latency/range testing (see the dedicated section on this).
+This resulted in a decision to use SHORT/FAST going forward in order to reduce latency over a large number of hops and to keep TX contention low.
+The distance that wireless nodes can practically reach in a cave means that the range difference between MEDIUM and SHORT modes is not that significant, and that we would rather have lower latency/less contention.
+Wired segments with bridge nodes can be used to cover long distances with wireless nodes used to bridge gaps or reach vertically if needed.

 ## Buzzer Haptic for RSSI